-Students will read the required textbook or manual. for each section below and answer a series of essay type questions or True/False relating to the material in the textbook.
+Students will read the required textbook or manual. for each section below and answer a series of essay-type questions relating to the material in the textbook.

 They will submit their answers by uploading them to their individual folder on Google Drive.
 The Instructor will evaluate the answers and give the student a mark.
 80% is a pass for each section.

 A certificate will be given to a successful student.
 The Instructor will provide support if needed for the duration of the program.
 Prospective students can challenge the sections below based on prior learning.

 Counselling Skills Home • Counselling Skills I • Counselling Skills III • Counselling Skills IV • Counselling Skills V • Counselling Skills VI

 - By the end of this course, students are introduced to a wide range of cases showing the intricacies of diagnosing and treating mental illness from multiple perspectives.
 This course will help a student understand how culture, family, and work factor into a person’s mental health.

 - Through detailed case studies, the student will be introduced to the before, during, and after diagnosis, treatment and follow-up of a client's individual experience with mental health disorders.

 - To be introduced to a wide range of cases including Schizophrenia, Post Traumatic Stress Disorder, Narcissistic Personality Disorder, Major Depressive Disorder, Depressive Personality Disorder, Delusional Disorder, Panic Disorder, borderline Personality Disorder, and Antisocial Personality disorder.